Mojang/ore-ui/react-facet/docs/api/mount-components.md

 ## `With`

 Mounts its children conditionally.
+The mandatory prop `data` should be a Facet of any type (`Facet<T | null | undefined>`).
+The component's children will be mounted when value contained within the `Facet` is not `null` or `undefined`.

 This component is meant to solve an issue with refining types in TypeScript.

-Unlike `Mount`, the condition in `With` is that the `Facet` passed in to the `data` prop that should return `null` or `undefined` or an actual value; if the value is nullish it will not mount.
-When the `data` prop facet contains a value, `With` will call the function passed as `children`, passing the `data` Facet as argument.
-The type is now refined so that it will not be `null` or `undefined`.
+When the `data` prop facet contains a value, `With` will call the function passed as `children`, passing the `data` Facet as an argument.
+The type becomes refined so that it will not be `null` or `undefined`.

 Example: